sdss/desimodel/README.rst

 desimodel
 =========

-Forked to reflect changes and use for LVM Data Model
+**Deprecated for LVM developement until further notice.** Forked to reflect changes and use for LVM Data Model.

 Introduction
 ------------